northeastern-datalab/anyk-code/Experiments/VLDB20/README.md

 - *Processor*: 2x Intel(R) Xeon(R) CPU E5-2643 0 @3.30GHz
 - *Memory*: 128GB DDR-3 1600MHz (8x16)

-To run in a machine with less RAM, you can tweak `../execution_parameters.sh` to reduce the size of the allocated VM memory.
+To run in a machine with less RAM, you can tweak `execution_parameters.sh` to reduce the size of the allocated VM memory.
 However, doing so might give out-of-memory errors or different timing measurements because of garbage collection.

-### Repeating the Experiments
-Directories `Synthetic_data` and `Real_data` contain `run_*` bash scripts that produce the synthetic data, run the experiments, and store the timing measurements in an `outputs/` directory.
-For the real datasets, you first need to execute `Real_data/create_input.sh` that preprocesses the data in a format readable by the program.
-Each directory also contains a `do_plots.sh` script that generates the figures of the paper in the `plots/` directoru.

-All that is automated by simply running `run_and_plot.sh` in the current directory.

-### PostgreSQL experiments
+### PostgreSQL configuration
 To reproduce the experiments on PostgreSQL, you first need a working version of the system.
 The version that has been tested is 9.5.20.
 First, create a psql role and database matching your operating system user name ($USER).
 Then, edit your postgresql.conf file (`psql -U $USER -c 'SHOW config_file'` to find its location) with the following parameters: